strawgate/es-knowledge-base-mcp/README.md

 This MCP server provides tools to your AI Assistant allowing it to crawl and search documentation autonomously.
 It utilizes the `FastMCP` framework for simplified development and interacts with:

 1. A Docker container running the `ghcr.io/strawgate/es-crawler:main` image (or as configured via `CRAWLER_IMAGE` env var) to perform the actual web crawling.
 2. An Elasticsearch cluster for index listing and ELSER-powered searching.
-Indices created will use the prefix `docsmcp-` by default (configurable via `ES_INDEX_PREFIX` env var).
+Indices created will use the prefix `kbmcp-` by default (configurable via `ES_INDEX_PREFIX` env var).
 Using an [Elasticsearch Serverless Search project](https://www.elastic.co/guide/en/serverless/current/what-is-elasticsearch-serverless.html) is a lightning fast way to get started.

 ## Demo